 THE IMPORTANCE OF WATER TESTING YOUR PRIVATE WELL

 Water testing is critically important to understand the quality and safety of your home’s water supply.
 According to the EPA, roughly 2.3 million people in the New England area get their water from a private well.
 That’s about 20 percent of the region’s population.
-Different areas of the country often have different water problems and recent studies show that methyl-tertiary-butyl ether (MTBE), radon, and arsenic have contaminated a number of private wells in New England.
+Different areas of the country often have different water problems and recent studies show that methyl-tertiary-butyl ether (MTBE), PFAS, radon, and arsenic have contaminated a number of private wells in New England.

 The good news?
 Through knowledge, extensive data, and cutting edge technology, water treatment companies and certified labs can keep you in the clear when it comes to safe and healthy water.
 As a homeowner, there are some things you can do to ensure the best protection of your well once you have water testing performed.